SourceBox-Tv/GymCoin/README.md

 ***This will later become a cloud mining server website  and we would be first organization to do that***

-This is made by company called [Blockchain.io](blockchain.io) owned by programmerShourya
+We are also making company  called [Blockchain.io](blockchain.io) owned by programmerShourya